Some links in this post may be affiliate links

 Ceropegia woodii is native to southern Africa where it is found hanging on rocks.

-If you are looking to add this beauty to your collection, beautiful String of Hearts Plants are available online at Etsy.
-Buy String of Hearts Plant (Ceropegia woodii) online from Etsy.
+If you are looking to add this beauty to your collection, buy String of Hearts Plant online from Etsy.

-String of Hearts Plant (Ceropegia woodii) care indoors is easy when it is provided with the right growing conditions.
-Chain of Hearts Plant thrives in bright, indirect light away from direct sunlight, warmth and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+String of Hearts Plant (Ceropegia woodii) requires bright, indirect light away from direct sunlight, average warmth and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Water Ceropegia woodii liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.